LanreAndero/CI_PP4_DjangoBlog/README.md

 User inputs are validated to ensure respectful and appropriate interactions within the community.
 For example:
 - Comments are monitored for adherence to community guidelines.
 - User-generated content is reviewed for relevance and alignment with the blog's mission.
+- Comments and posts are subject to approval from the admin.

 ## Testing